Jkw-008/helm-learning/README.md

 # helm-learning

+*This repo is for self learning purpose only.*

 ## Run docker file within Minikube

 If the docker was build locally, not docker hub nor inside minikube, then the image won’t be found.
 To build the docker image within Minikube, please see below